Powerlearnproject/se-assignment-day-2-git-and-github-YegonGodwin/README.md

 -Tracking Changes:
 Version control systems keep a record of every modification made to a file or project, including who made the change, when, and what the change was.
 Reverting to Previous Versions:
-If a change introduces a bug or issue, developers can easily revert to a previous, working version of the code.
+-If a change introduces a bug or issue, developers can easily revert to a previous, working version of the code.
-Collaboration:
+### Collaboration:
-Version control enables multiple developers to work on the same project simultaneously, integrating their changes efficiently.
+-Version control enables multiple developers to work on the same project simultaneously, integrating their changes efficiently.
-Branching and Merging:
+### Branching and Merging:
-Developers can create separate branches of the code to experiment with new features or bug fixes without affecting the main codebase.
+-Developers can create separate branches of the code to experiment with new features or bug fixes without affecting the main codebase.
 These branches can then be merged back into the main branch once the changes are ready.
-History:
+### History:
-Version control systems provide a complete history of all changes, allowing developers to understand how a project evolved and identify the source of specific issues
+-Version control systems provide a complete history of all changes, allowing developers to understand how a project evolved and identify the source of specific issues

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
  #Create a repository